solutionexchange/SmartConsole/README.md

 - After a successful login, you will get a list of all currently *logged on* user accounts of the Management Server. ;)

+## Possible Errors

+If the RQL-Webservice returns an error, please check the OpenText [Article ID:KB3223466](https://knowledge.opentext.com/knowledge/cs.dll/kcs/kbarticle/view/KB3223466) for more detailed information to fix it.